-ICT-Enabled Social Innovation for Social Good
+Startup-Driven Social Innovation for Social Good

-We look for you who are interested in helping to tackle challenges for social good, and everyone who is interested in taking part in a social innovation process which involves a collaboration with citizens, public institutions, NGOs.
 The goal is to create teams of students with multidisciplinary profiles, who will be able to address societal challenges through collaborative thinking.
 In particular we look for students with background in:

 - Health and social studies